NicolaBernini/LectureNotes_MachineLearning/MachineLearning/Theory/Theorems/UniversalApproximation/readme.md

 The Theorem works by constructing the target function as a weighted sum of the hidden layer's neurons transfer function with appropriate parametrization

+The Training is aimed at fitting the ANN parameters properly so to approximate the target function at desired precision level

 # Reference